visgl/loaders.gl/modules/las/README.md

 # @loaders.gl/las

-[loaders.gl](https://loaders.gl/docs) is a collection of framework independent 3D and geospatial parsers and encoders.
+[loaders.gl](https://loaders.gl/docs) is a collection of framework-independent 3D and geospatial parsers and encoders.

 This module contains loaders and writers for the LAS and LAZ formats.